-Address rewriting allows changing outgoing email ID or domain name itself.
-This is good for hiding internal user names.
+Address rewriting allows changing outgoing email ID or the domain name itself.
+Useful for hiding out internal user names, especially shell users on Linux and Unix boxes.
 For example:

-In some cases internal hosts have no valid Internet domain name, and instead use a name such as localdomain.local or something else.
-This can be a problem when you want to send mail over the Internet, because many mail servers reject mail addresses with invalid domain names to avoid spam.
+However, when tom-01 send an email from shell prompt, cron job or using php, it looks like it was sent from tom-01@server01.hosting.com.
+In some cases, internal hosts have no valid Internet domain name, and instead, use a name such as localdomain.local or something else.
+It can be a problem when you want to send mail over the Internet because many mail servers reject mail addresses with invalid domain names to avoid spam.
+Another valid case is where your email routed using a smarthost such as AWS SES.
+A smarthost is an email server in the cloud or at ISP datacenter via which we can send emails and have them forwarded on to the email recipients’ email servers.

 Postfix MTA offers smtp_generic_maps parameter.
 You can specify lookup tables that replace local mail addresses by valid Internet addresses when mail leaves the machine via SMTP.